Let’s Create A Budget Together

-If you have a credit card that you’ve run over the limit.
-Then I have a couple things to say.
-Firstly, shame on you.
-Secondly, here is a start to solving your debt.
+If you have a credit card that you’ve run over the limit, here is a good place to start to solving your debt.

 - Add the amount you feel you’ll be able to pay back monthly to the expenditure list, and deduct this value from either your goods or savings allowance.